isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 are 50% and 80% of the preferred lease time, respectively.
 Kea can be configured to send values that are specified explicitly or that are calculated as percentages of the preferred lease time.
-The server's behavior is governed by a combination of configuration parameters, two of which have already been mentioned.
+The server's behavior is determined by a combination of configuration parameters, of which T1 and T2 are only two.

 Since Kea 1.6.0, the lease's preferred and valid lifetimes are extended from single values to triplets with minimum, default, and maximum values, with